Josh Allen rallies Bills for 16 points in last 4 minutes to stun Ravens 41-40 in prime-time thriller

+Allen refused to let up in scoring two touchdowns and throwing another — with Keon Coleman catching a tipped pass in the end zone — in a frantic fourth quarter alone.
+The NFL’s reigning MVP then capped the win by overseeing a nine-play, 66-yard drive over the final 86 seconds in setting up Matt Prater’s 32-yard field goal as time expired.

+“Josh, he’s always been like that though.
+He wants the ball in key moments of the game,” coach Sean McDermott said.
+“That’s what the great ones, that’s their mindset.
+That’s what they want, that's what they do.
+And he’s never out of it in his mind.”

-Allen went 33 of 46 for 394 yards with two touchdowns and scored two more rushing in a matchup of the NFL’s past two MVPs.
+Allen finished going 33 of 46 for 394 yards and two touchdowns and earned his 77th win, tying Joe Ferguson for second on the Bills list.

-He spoiled a strong performance by Lamar Jackson, the 2023 MVP who went 14 of 19 for 210 yards and two scores while adding 70 yards rushing and another TD.
-Derrick Henry rushed for 169 yards and two touchdowns for Baltimore but also contributed to the loss by fumbling with 3:06 left.

-The Bills got within 40-32 when Keon Coleman caught a deflected pass from Allen for a 10-yard TD on fourth-and-2.
-After Henry coughed up the ball, the Bills capitalized, with Allen scoring on a 1-yard run.
-The 2-point conversion attempt failed.
+The Bills' defense bent but didn’t break in an outing it was being trampled by Derrick Henry, who finished with 169 yards rushing and scored twice.
+Meantime, Lamar Jackson combined for three touchdowns, including two passing, in steering an offense that scored on seven of its first eight possessions.

+Henry, however, contributed to the loss by losing a fumble with 3:06 left, which opened the door for Buffalo’s comeback.

-The Ravens went three-and-out on their next possession, leaving plenty of time for Allen and the Bills to break their hearts.
-Baltimore became the first team in NFL history to lose while scoring 40 or more points and rushing for 235 yards or more.
+Buffalo overcame a fourth-quarter 15-point deficit for just the third time in team history.
+Baltimore became the first team in NFL history to lose when scoring 40 or more points and rushing for 235 yards or more.

 “You just got to finish the game,” Jackson said.
 “It’s not over until there is zero, zero, zero on the clock.
 And we found that out tonight.”